ARM-software/progress64/README.md

 ## Usage
 Use library through the provided C header files.
 Or copy source files into your own project.
+Use the 'verify' command to verify all or specific permutation(s) (interleavings) of two threads accessing a datatype.

 ## Notes
 * Hazardptr and QSBR support one reclamation domain only.
 This is a trade-off that simplifies the API and usage.
 For QSBR, multiple reclamation domains do make sense...